 if the person did not say the word immediately, they were to start running in a different direction AND screaming to attract attention and stop any possible issues

-Pick a word that is not something easily figured out by others, such as a someone's favorite food, a color, or the name of a tv show, book, etc and yet also easy enough to remember
+Pick a word that is not something easily figured out by others, such as a someone's favourite food, a colour, or the name of a tv show, book, etc and yet also easy enough to remember

 it helps if this word is something they see or hear every day at home as a type of 'reinforcement' in their mind to remember the word